Castleton Public Library

 Spring is a wonderful time to explore the outdoors -- and your library can help!

-May brings the return of our StoryWalk at Schodack Island State Park!
-The StoryWalk uses pages from a picture book along a walking path so that families can enjoy reading and the outdoors at the same time.
-The StoryWalk begins near the playground at Schodack Island State Park.
-We change the book each month from May through October.
+May brings the return of our StoryWalks at Schodack Town Park and Schodack Island State Park!
+The StoryWalk uses pages from a picture book along a walking path so that families can enjoy reading and the outdoors at the same time, any time the parks are open.
+Each StoryWalk begins near the park's playground.
+We change the book each month from May through October!

 We also have items you can borrow to help you enjoy the outdoors.
 Explore underneath the surface of the Earth with our metal detector!
 Borrow one for 14 days using your library card, just like borrowing a book.
 You can also borrow fishing poles from the library for 14 days.
 The library has several poles to loan -- each pole is ready to go with line, hook, and a bobber.